Becoming The Musician That I Am Not Helped Get Me Here

 scene that had always played such a large part of my

 young life).
-I played Nathan Detroit in pretty swell
+I played Nathan Detroit in a pretty swell

-community theatre production of Guy & Dolls the
+community theatre production of Guys & Dolls the

 summer I turned twenty-one, and a few years later,

-in the early 1990s, I pretended to be Elvis (more hip-
+in the early 1990s, I portrayed Elvis (more hip-

 shaking than singing, this gig) in front of hundreds